Compare SoFi® vs. Discover checking basics

 Both SoFi and Discover offer some of the best checking accounts available since they have no account minimums or monthly fees.
 As digital checking account options go, they also have robust mobile apps and online platforms to make it easier to pay your bills and track your spending.

 In some cases, it may make sense to have more than one account.
-For instance, you may use Discover for your day-to-day expenses so that you could take advantage of the 1% cash back on up to $3,000 of purchases, keeping a SoFi checking account as a backup option.
+For instance, you may use Discover for your day-to-day expenses to take advantage of the 1% cash back on up to $3,000 of purchases, keeping a SoFi checking account as a backup option.
+For more information, read our full Sofi review.
+For another side-by-side matchup, check out our SoFi and Chime comparison.